ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 Use this tutorial for automated setup of the infrastructure for your CI and CD toolchains by using a Terraform-based quick start template.
 The template uses DevSecOps best practices of compliance and security.
 The template uses an [{{site.data.keyword.bplong}} workspace](/docs/schematics?topic=schematics-about-schematics), which automates the creation of the required infrastructure for securely deploying your app to either Kubernetes or Red Hat&reg; OpenShift&reg;.
 The template uses the DevSecOps {{site.data.keyword.contdelivery_full}} toolchain pipeline structure.
 The toolchain is preconfigured for continuous delivery with inventory integration, change management, evidence collection, and deployment.
 {: shortdesc}

 {{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.cloud_notm}} environment, and enable Infrastructure as Code (IaC).
-[Terraform](https://www.terraform.io/){: external} is an open source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multitier cloud environments.
+[Terraform](https://www.terraform.io/){: external} is open source software that is developed by HashiCorp.
+Terraform enables predictable and consistent resource provisioning to rapidly build complex, multitier cloud environments.

 In this tutorial, you follow three easy steps to create a {{site.data.keyword.bpshort}} workspace, apply a Terraform execution plan, and update the environment properties value.
 When you apply the plan, the {{site.data.keyword.bpshort}} workspace sets up your secure infrastructure.
-This infrastructure is shareable with your team, and it works for the DevSecOps CI and CD toolchain templates.
+This infrastructure is shareable with your team, and it works for the [DevSecOps](#x9892260){: term} CI and CD toolchain templates.

 The automated infrastructure setup creates resources that are automatically provisioned by using the default values from the DevSecOps CI and CD templates.
 You can find the default values in the **Variables** section of the {{site.data.keyword.bpshort}} workspace.
 The following resources are created: